oasci-courses/pitt-biosc1630-2024f/content/assessments/paper/assignments/intro.md

 -   Synthesize existing literature to provide a comprehensive background for your topic.
 -   Develop a clear and engaging introduction that outlines your perspective and its significance within the field of computational biology.
 -   Practice academic writing standards, including proper citation and referencing.
-Certainly!
-Below is the enhanced version of your assignment instructions for the **Introduction Draft**.
-I have added additional details to ensure clarity and comprehensiveness for your students.
-Additionally, I have provided a detailed rubric distribution totaling **60 points** to effectively evaluate each component of the introduction draft.

 ## Instructions